Smart heating controls for renters: low-commitment ways to waste less energy

 Next, reduce obvious waste.
 Draughts around doors, letterboxes and windows can make a room feel cold even when the heating is on.
 Temporary draught strips, door snakes, heavy curtains and radiator reflector foil may be more useful than a smart thermostat in a leaky flat.

 Only then look at control.
 If the heating system is centralised, old, shared or landlord-controlled, your options may be limited.
-If radiators have thermostatic radiator valves (TRVs), smart radiator valves may help, but they need compatibility checks.
+If radiators have thermostatic radiator valves, smart radiator valves may help, but they need compatibility checks.
+If the room is leaky, compare this with the home insulation guide before buying controls.
 If you use plug-in heating or dehumidifiers, smart plugs can help with timing and measurement, subject to safety rules.
+Our energy monitoring plugs guide explains how to run a simple appliance test, and the low-energy dehumidifier guide explains when a 12L, 20L or desiccant unit makes sense.

 What renters should not do